Eagle Crag: Topography

-“Eagle Crag is so splendidly situated, so nobly proportioned and of so arresting appearance that it is a far worthier object than the parent fell (High Raise) rising behind”.

 Eagle Crag is part of the craggy termination of the northern ridge of the higher fell of High Raise and it presents a spectacular sight when viewed from the Stonethwaite valley.
 It is linked to Sergeant's Crag which is just under a kilometre away to the south by a ridge along which runs a dry stone wall which acts as navigation guide for walkers between the two tops.

 Geology

-The summit area is formed of the welded rhyolitic lapilli-tuff, tuff and breccia of the Crinkle Member.
+The summit area is formed of the welded rhyolitic lapilli tuff, tuff and breccia of the Crinkle Member.
 Patches of rhyolite outcrop lower down the slope.

 Summit

 A small cairn marks the summit, balanced on a tilted slab of rock, with crags a few yards distant to west and north.
 A corner in the dry stone wall is a couple of minutes walk away southward.
 The view from the top of the fell is best to the north and west with Borrowdale and the Langstrath valley and the fells around them being well seen.